On the Complexity of Decoded Quantum Interferometry: Acknowledgements

 \section{Acknowledgements}

-Thanks to Eric R. Anschuetz and Noah Shutty for comments on a draft of this manuscript.
+Thanks to Eric R. Anschuetz, Noah Shutty, and anonymous reviewers for comments on a draft of this manuscript.
 V.H. thanks Sergey Bravyi for discussions.
 K.M. thanks Tony Metger and Saleh Naghdi for their talks on DQI at Columbia University.

 B.F. and K.M. acknowledge support from AFOSR (FA9550-21-1-0008).
 This material is based upon work partially supported by the National Science Foundation under Grant CCF-2044923 (CAREER), by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers (Q-NEXT) and by the DOE QuantISED grant DE-SC0020360.
 K.M acknowledges support from the NSF Graduate Research Fellowship under Grant No.\ 2140001.